 Bike-Ride to Australia Friday 10th-February-2012 Butterworth to Ipoh.
 108 miles.
-Finding beer isn’t that easy here, and most hotels don’t seem to have a bar either!
+Finding beer isn’t easy here, and most hotels don’t seem to have a bar either!
 Last night, when I searched for beer, I went to the local shop.
-Unfortunately, they didn’t have any, but one of the men in the shop pointed me in the direction of another shop.
+Unfortunately, they didn’t have any, but one of the men in the shop pointed me toward another shop.
 Sensing that I wasn’t sure where he meant, he took it upon himself to take me there.
-I could see my old mate Eddie who used to run my local shop doing that, he’d have just told you to get lost, but in a more expletive way!
+I could see my old mate Eddie who used to run my local shop, doing that.
+He’d have just told you to get lost but in a more expletive way!

-We arrived at the shop in question, but they didn’t sell beer either.
-But they directed us to another a few doors away, but again no luck.
+We arrived at the shop, but they didn’t sell beer either.
+But they directed us to another shop a few doors away, but again no luck.
 Eventually, after visiting a few more shops, I found some beer.
-And all this time the man from the first shop acted as my guide.
+And all this time, the man from the first shop acted as my guide.
 I bet he wished he’d never bothered!

 More Motorway Riding

 Today didn’t get off to the best of starts.
 I had trouble finding the right road.
 No matter which way I went, it led to a motorway, and bikes aren’t allowed on them here.
 In the end, I’d had enough of going around in circles and decided to go on the motorway!
-After all, I only needed to be on it for one junction.
+After all, I only needed to be on it for two junctions.

-I survived the motorway and made it to the next junction, but I couldn’t find the right road once again.
+I survived the motorway and reached the junction I wanted, but I still couldn’t find the right road.
 So I turned around and got back on the motorway.
-After a hundred or so yards, I spotted a policeman sitting on the hard shoulder.
+After a short distance, I spotted a policeman sitting on his motorbike on the hard shoulder.
 There was nothing I could do.
 I certainly wasn’t going to turn around and ride against the flow of traffic.
-The only thing to do was play the dumb tourist, which I’m very good at.
-It comes naturally!
+The only thing to do was play the dumb tourist, which I’m very good at; it comes naturally!

 I pulled up to the policeman, smiled and said where I was trying to go.
-He just said go to the next junction about a kilometre away, turn round and head back down the motorway, and you’ll pick up the signs and the road you want!
-I was right the first time.
-I should have come off at the previous junction.
-And there was me thinking he would have a go at me for cycling on the motorway.
+He just said to go to the next junction about a kilometre away, turn round and head back down the motorway, and you’ll pick up the signs and the road you want!
+I should have come off at the first exit.
+And there was me thinking the policeman would have a go at me for cycling on the motorway.
 He told me to cycle back down it!